Event goes digital!

 Event goes digital: Now back to hybrid events

 The currently challenging times caused by the Corona Virus are shaking up the entire event industry.
 What to do if from now on all events and trips are banned and cancelled?
 For a company like nice:-), whose business purpose is to bring people together, this is an exceptional situation.
-There is only one thing to do: become innovative.
+There is only one thing to do: become innovative and plan digital events.

 Hybrid events as an alternative